-At each issuance of Series E Shares, the Company recognizes the beneficial conversion feature by allocating the intrinsic value of the conversion option, which is the number of shares of common stock available upon conversion multiplied by the difference between the effective conversion price per share and the fair value of the Company's common stock per share on the commitment date, to additional paid-in capital.
-As the Company is in an accumulated deficit position, the offsetting amount is amortized as a deemed dividend recorded against additional paid-in-capital.
-During the years ended December 31, 2020 and 2021, pursuant to issuances of Series E Shares, the Company recognized the beneficial conversion feature to additional paid-in capital, resulting in a discount of \$1,067 and \$900 respectively on the Series E Shares which has been recognized as a deemed dividend.
+At each issuance of Series E Shares, the Company recognized the beneficial conversion feature by allocating the intrinsic value of the conversion option, which is the number of shares of common stock available upon conversion multiplied by the difference between the effective conversion price per share and the fair value of the Company's common stock per share on the commitment date, to additional paid-in capital.
+As the Company was in an accumulated deficit position, the offsetting amount was amortized as a deemed dividend recorded against additional paid-in-capital.
+During the year ended December 31, 2021, pursuant to issuances of Series E Shares, the Company recognized the beneficial conversion feature to additional paid-in capital, resulting in a discount of \$900 respectively on the Series E Shares which has been recognized as a deemed dividend.
+In the years ended December 31, 2022 and 2023 the Company didn't issue any Series E Shares.